ciubotaru/bitfield/README.md

 bfnew_quick() creates a bitfield structure and returns a pointer to it.

+bfnormalize() represents a bitfield as a smallest value of a closed ring.

 bfnot() reverses all bits in a bitfield and return the result in new bitfield.

 bfnot_ip() reverses all bits in a bitfield "in place".